In this article we’ll be reviewing the best solo board games that you can enjoy as a single player – never be bored again!

 Mage Knight comes with 240 cards, 8 intricately painted miniatures, 196 tokens, 20 map tiles, 54 mana crystals, 7 mana dice, and 2 game mats.

 Two different rulebooks are provided depending on whether you are playing solo or with a group.
+Fun to play as a group and definitely one of the best solo board games on the market.

 #5 Robinson Crusoe: Adventures on the Cursed Island (4 / 5)